Terms and conditions

 We have extensive scope to provide subsidy and are legally obliged to publish our subsidy schemes.

-Subsidy means a financial or in-kind contribution given by a public authority to a commercial enterprise on a selective basis that provides an economic advantage, and that may cause a distortion in or harm to competition, trade, or investment.
+A subsidy is financial or in-kind support from a public authority to a specific enterprise, giving it an economic advantage which may distort or harm competition, trade, or investment.

-We always assess each project firstly for its potential to meet our economic development priorities and policies for the Highlands and Islands.
-If our assistance is considered appropriate, we will make an assessment to determine if the support is likely to constitute subsidy.
-If it does, our staff will work with clients to find the most appropriate legal cover to avoid breaching the competition laws.
-It is important that applicants provide full and accurate declarations in support of subsidy assessments.
-Applicants are responsible for seeking their own legal reassurances on becoming subsidy beneficiaries.
+We evaluate each project based on its alignment with our economic priorities for the Highlands and Islands.
+If eligible for assistance, we check if the support is likely to constitute a subsidy.
+If it does, we will work with clients to find the most appropriate legal cover which complies with competition laws.
+Applicants must provide accurate information and ensure their own legal checks when receiving subsidies.

-The UK Government published a Subsidy Control: Guide for beneficiaries in December 2023 which provides information about the subsidy control regime and what beneficiaries can expect before and after receiving a subsidy.
-We encourage HIE applicants and clients to familiarise themselves with this guidance.
+Subsidy Control: Guide for beneficiaries (published by the UK Government) provides information about subsidy regulation and what beneficiaries can expect before and after receiving a subsidy.
+We encourage HIE applicants to familiarise themselves with this guidance.

 The Scottish Government’s Subsidy Control webpages are also a useful information source.